-Our half day tour is dedicated to explore the Icherisheher (Inner city or Old city) of Baku which has inscribed to UNESCO World Heritage List.
+If you want to explore the Old city (or Icherisheher) of Baku, then, we invite you to join our Half Day Baku Old City tour.
 Our tour will start from the entrance of Icherishekher Metro Station and will end at the same spot.

-Old City is the most important historical site in Baku without any doubt.
-The site is located in the heart of Baku- rising from the south shore of the Absheron Peninsula at the western edge of the Caspian Sea, the Old City of Baku was established on a site settled since the Palaeolithic period.
-It reflects strong evidence of Zoroastrian, Sassanian, Arabic, Persian, Shirvani, Ottoman, and Russian cultures along with the dominant Azerbaijan elements.
-The inner city (Icherisheher) has preserved much of its 12th-century defensive walls, which define the character of the property.
+Undoubtedly, Old City is the most important historical site in Baku.
+Located in the heart of the capital Baku, the complex reflects strong evidences of Zoroastrian, Sassanian, Arabic, Persian, Shirvani, Ottoman, and Russian cultures along with the dominant Azerbaijan elements.
+The complex has preserved much of its 12th-century defensive walls, which define the character of the property.
 The fortifying walls surrounding the city complex was destroyed several times during the foreign invasions.